aku-karhunen/digital-cv/README.md

 <br>

 **Programmer, Game Designer, Writer, Co-Patrner** @ Avoin Yhtiö Polar Night Games _(2016 - Present)_ <br>
 A company founded by two friends for publishing indie game projects.
 Mostly active in 2016-2019.
-Created and self-published a Finnish mythology inspired Japanese style bullet-hell shoot 'em up "Terra Feminarum" in Steam 2018.
+Created and self-published a Finnish mythology inspired Japanese style bullet-hell shoot 'em up [Terra Feminarum](https://store.steampowered.com/app/796380/Terra_Feminarum/) in Steam 2018.
 Terra Feminarum is written in Java and it's developed on top of a homebrew game engine that was developed in-house.
 The game has been downloaded over 10k times and it has been found by a small but enthusiastic playerbase.
 <br>

 **Automation Assembler** @ Various Companies _(2009 - 2015)_ <br>